indico/indico-user-docs/user_guide/conference_registration_config.md

 From the _Registration_ page of the event management area, click on the _Create form_ button.

 Give a _Name_ to your registration form.
-The most important of the options available is the _Moderation workflow_ option.
+The most important of the options available is the _Moderated_ workflow option.
 If, as a Conference event manager, you select the option _Moderated_, this means that the manager has to approve any user registration first.

 ![](/assets/Conference_Reg_Config_3.png)

-Be careful about the _Registration modification allowed_ option, because of the electronic payment features.
+Be careful about the Registration _Modification allowed_ option, because of the electronic payment features.
 It is wise to allow modifications only **until** the payment is done or simply select _Never_.
 This is because change of such _Settings_ after payment may entail change of the total due amount!

 In _Price options_, select the currency and enter the fee.